19 Mar 2019

 Motions on climate change are important politically, even when they can’t be cast-iron commitments to deliver very significant reductions.

-Different local authorities will have different carbon emission profiles1.
+Different local authorities will have different carbon emission profiles.

-In around 50% of local authority areas transport is the largest source of total emissions, whereas the domestic sector is the largest in 23%, and commerce & industry in 28%.
+In 49% of local authority areas transport is the largest source of total emissions, whereas the domestic sector is the largest in 23%, and commerce & industry in 28%.

 In dense urban areas, like central London boroughs, homes are going to be responsible for the majority of emissions whereas transport may be the largest source in smaller cities or more suburban or rural areas.